Tokai, Cape Town: Commerce

 Tokai is home or close to numerous shopping centers and malls, including Blue Route Mall, Steenberg Village, South Palms Center, Tokai Junction, and Tokai on Main, as well as a garden center (Super Plants Tokai), and numerous restaurants and take-out locations.

-The area also houses the Melomed Tokai private hospital, and the Tokai Medicross clinic (part of the Netcare group).
-The suburb is also close to two commercial nodes - Steenberg Office Park and Westlake Business Park.
+The area also houses the Melomed Tokai private hospital, and the Netcare Medicross Tokai private clinic.
+Tokai is located close to two commercial nodes - Steenberg Office Park and Westlake Business Park.

 Governance

 The Tokai Residents' Association (TRA) is a registered non-profit, established in the late 1900s, to monitor and protect the interests of the area's residents, and to help maintain the quality and safety of the area.
 The TRA represents the Tokai community on a range of local issues, consults with organizations and institutions including the City of Cape Town, property developers, the Cape Town Liquor Board, and City planners.

 Tokai is governed by an elected Ward Councilor, who, as of 2025, was Carolynne Victoria Franklin of the Democratic Alliance.